01 September Ecommerce Marketing Strategy: How to Grow your Business

-While they are two of the most popular options, social media and Google Ads aren’t the only ad platforms available to eCommerce businesses.
+While they are two of the most popular options, social media, and Google Ads aren’t the only ad platforms available to ecommerce businesses.
 Online marketplaces often run their own ad platforms, targeting buyers on your specific platform.

 Amazon ads are made specifically for the Amazon marketplace.
 They work similarly to Google Ads, as ‘sponsored’ items appear at the top of a buyers’ search list for certain terms.
 The benefit here is that Amazon shoppers are typically ready to make a purchase.
 Therefore, your targeted ads reach those at the bottom of the funnel, and grab their attention over competitor products.

 Amazon is a varied platform.
 Not only is it one of the most popular online marketplaces, with 197 million visitors each month, but it also offers a variety of services.
-For instance, many Amazon users are also a member of Prime Video, Music, or use an Alexa device.
+For instance, many Amazon users are also a member of Prime Video, and Music, or use an Alexa device.